Wilson Fisk / The Kingpin

 - Woobie, Destroyer of Worlds: He may be a crime lord and a murderer, but when you learn his backstory and how he became the way he is, you can't help but pity the poor bastard.
 In every scene where he isn't angry, Fisk looks perpetually sad, as if he's filled with extreme remorse over the monster he's become.

 - Worthy Opponent: Tells both Daredevil and Ben Urich that he respects the kind of men they are, admires their conviction and goals, and that he regrets having to take action against them.
 Though the actions he does take are no less ruthless for the respect he gives.

 - Would Hit a Girl: Fisk has ordered hits on Karen, Elena, and Julie when they posed threats to him or his goals.
-After Karen kills Wesley, she has a nightmare of Fisk personally choking her to death.
-When she rubs the details of Wesley's death in his face, he stands up and looks prepared to beat her up, but the FBI intervene due to Foggy showing up.
+When Karen rubs the details of Wesley's death in his face, he stands up and looks prepared to beat her up, but the FBI intervene due to Foggy showing up.
 As a result, Fisk resorts to hiring Dex to kill her.

 - Would Hurt a Child: He's more than willing to threaten peoples' families to get their cooperation.
 He has one of Tammy Hattley's kids murdered and the death staged to look like a hit-and-run, then blackmailed Hattley into working for him by threatening to kill her other daughter.
 He similarly threatens this on Nadeem's wife and son, sending men to kill them after Nadeem goes rogue.